NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/chat/chat.md

 - Large models are recommended when higher fidelity or complex reasoning is required; sufficient RAM/VRAM should be available.

 > [!TIP]
 > Every model has trade-offs.
-It is advisable to choose a model that balances latency, cost, and quality for the intended use case.
+It is advisable to choose a model that balances latency, accuracy and quality for the intended use case.

 ### 2.2 Sources (RAG / document chat)